tikv/tikv/USAGE.md

     ```

     Cluster ID is used to distinguish different TiKV clusters.
-    The root `/pd` is the root prefix path in etcd.
+    The `/pd` is the root prefix path in etcd.

 3. Start TiKV on listening port 5551, the data is stored in local directory `data1` and cluster ID is 1.